shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

     * [Schema Markup Validator of schema.org](https://validator.schema.org/)
     * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)

-* Test categories and product pages (available products, unavailable products, available products plus reviews, and products to be released in the future) with Scheme.org's Structured Data Testing Tool.

-## Theme apps
+### Theme apps

 1. There must be a preview image available in the *Theme Manager*.

 2. Links must include a "title-tag" and images must have an "alt-tag".

-3. Use *Google's Structured Data Testing Tool* to check the homepage, categories, and various product detail pages (incl. products with no review, 1 review, 9 reviews with various ratings, out of stock products, or any other kind of product configuration).
+3. Use *Scheme.org's Structured Data Testing Tool* to check the homepage, categories, and various product detail pages (incl. available products, unavailable products, products with no review, single review, many reviews with various ratings, out of stock products, products to be released in the future or any other kind of product configuration).
 Also, check for any new bugs.

 4. Do a *Lighthouse Audit* to check the performance and quality of your frontend app.
 There should not be any drastic change in performance or accessibility values when activating the app.